On this page

 What Happens During Compression and Decompression?

 During compression, gas feeds into the sealed shell at a controlled rate.
 As mass increases in a fixed volume, pressure rises per Boyle’s Law.
-Temperature also rises slightly due to adiabatic compression, a thermodynamic effect described by Gay-Lussac in 1809 (Gay-Lussac, Annales de Chimie, 1809).
-HPO Tech’s chamber volumes are sized to dissipate this temperature rise passively within the first few minutes of a session, without mechanical cooling.
+Temperature also rises slightly due to adiabatic compression, a well-documented thermodynamic effect of gas compression.
+HPO TECH’s chamber volumes are sized to dissipate this temperature rise passively within the first few minutes of a session, without mechanical cooling.

 During decompression, the exhaust valve opens at a controlled rate, allowing gas to escape.
 The engineering challenge is preventing too-rapid a pressure drop, which imposes structural stress at penetration points and creates uncomfortable pressure differentials across air-filled body cavities for occupants.
 Most engineering protocols specify a maximum decompression rate that mirrors the compression ramp profile for symmetry and occupant comfort.